ECM893/computational_graph/README.md

 ### Notes

-- The framework is extensible: add new node types for more complex operations.
+- The framework is extensible.
+You can add new node types for more complex operations.
-- The code is educational and minimal, not optimized for production or large-scale deep learning.
+- The code is educational and minimal.
+This is not optimized for production or large-scale deep learning.

 ---

-**Enjoy experimenting with computational graphs and autodiff!**
+**Have fun with computational graphs and autodiff!**